-In this section, the respondents' background information is presented.
-It covers age, gender, education level, nature of employment and work experience in their respective county departments.
+In this section, the respondents' background information was presented.
+It covered age, gender, education level, nature of employment and work experience in their respective county departments.
 While this information may not be used in the analysis, it helps the study to ascertain whether data obtained was normally distributed.
-The results obtained are presented in table 4 below
+The results obtained were presented in table 4 below.